oscar-shih/ICD2021fall/README.md

 * Implement Full Adder in HSpice and show the waveform in nWave.

 ### HW3
-* Implement a logic circuit by Verilog.
+* Implement a logic circuit to find max-mode by Verilog.
 * Calculate max mode in five inputs and make the cirtical path under 3ns.

 ### HW4